Incubus (2006 film)

-Incubus is a 2006 horror thriller film by Sony Pictures Home Entertainment that was directed by Anya Camilleri and stars actress Tara Reid.
-The film was released on May 3, 2006 and had an internet premiere on AOL during Halloween 2006.
+Incubus is a 2006 British horror thriller film directed by Anya Camilleri and stars actress Tara Reid.
+The film was released on May 3, 2006, by Sony Pictures Home Entertainment, and had an internet premiere on AOL during Halloween 2006.
 An unrated version was released to DVD on February 6, 2007.
 The film has billed itself as the first Download To Own video.

 Plot

 Seeking refuge from a torrential storm, Jay, her brother, and three friends break into what they think is an abandoned recycling plant.
 (A fourth friend, Karen, decides not to enter the building and leaves.)
 They find two dead people, who appear to have killed each other, and a Sleeper – a coma patient hooked up to life support in a triple-locked, shatterproof observation room.
 Closer examination reveals a disturbing truth: the Sleeper is Orin Kiefer, a murderer executed by lethal injection six years earlier.

 Jay, her brother and friends search for a way out of the factory.
 A psychopathic man roaming the building attacks and kills her brother.

 When Peter falls asleep, his dreams are invaded and his mind is controlled by the comatose madman.
 The madman turns Peter into a deranged killer like himself, and he tries to attack Jay and the remaining friends, but they make it safely to the observation room and try to sort the situation out.

 They discover that the Sleeper in the locked room possesses the power of an Incubus demon, and can invade and control another human's mind through their dreams.
 To test this theory, they tell Holly to go to sleep.
 She is the weakest of the three, and if she is infected like Peter she can at least be tied up and easily kept under control without being hurt.
 She agrees and eventually falls asleep.